mmmenno/cc2lod/export/readme.md

 	a schema:MovieTheater .
 ```

 Not all 'theaters' are just a `schema:MovieTheater`.
-Mobile cinemas fall in the class `wd:Q6605486` (mobile cinema) as well:
+Mobile cinemas are of the class `wd:Q6605486` (mobile cinema) as well:

 ```
 <http://www.cinemacontext.nl/id/B>